robertocommit/PostgresqlSnapshotManager/README.md

 After creating a database dump, the tool will automatically upload it to the specified AWS S3 bucket.
 This ensures that backups are securely stored off-site and are accessible for disaster recovery purposes.

-## Load the .dump file on a local Postgresql instance
+## (OPTIONA) Load the .dump backup file on a local Postgresql instance

 The easiest way to do it is using Docker.